A reader received an email whose writer expressed this earnest wish:

 Amateur book reviewers can probably continue misspelling pique with impunity.
 People trying to sell their services or a product, however, may want to learn to spell it correctly.

-11 Responses to “Please Let Your Interest Be “Piqued””
+11 thoughts on “Please Let Your Interest Be “Piqued””

 I can admit it, for years I did this.
 A few years ago a nice librarian pointed it out.
 I was horrified.
 The weird thing is as soon as I saw the word I immediately recognized it, knew I had read it numerous times and understood it but for some reason my mind refused to write it.

 i have one that annoys me, but i do not even know if i am right!
 I see this all the time and got an email with it today: “beck and call.” isn’t it/should it be “beckon call?”

 Remember also “pique” the fabric.
 It’s not smooth; it’s puckered, picked, or ticked!

 Yes, the type of fabric is spelled with the same letters, but it is pronounced with a long a sound at the end and is often spelled with an accent mark: piqué.

 I did know that, but I posted before I finished saying what I wanted to say (no recall button!).
 I hate it when do that.

 But clarify for me—Do the British ever say pique (pee kay), but mean: